 Her interests include traveling, spending time with her family, attending community events and watching sports.
 It should be noted that she is a die-hard Dallas Cowboys fan!

-And albeit very humbling to become the first African American female elected as Judge for Precinct 8, her most proud accomplishment is being the mother of three fascinating young men Kevin, Marcellous II and Justin.
+And albeit very humbling to become the first African American female elected as Judge for Precinct 8, her most proud accomplishment is being the mother of three fascinating young men Kevin, Marcellous Jr, and Justin.

 County Telephone Operator 817-884-1111